Unique Entity Identifier Update

 - December 2014 - proprietary references removed from 2 CFR.

-- On October 31, 2016, the FAR was amended via a final rule to re-designate the terminology for unique identification of entities receiving Federal awards.
-The change to the FAR eliminated references to the proprietary Data Universal Numbering System (DUNS®) number, and provided appropriate references to the Web site where information on the unique entity identifier used for federal awards would be located.
+- On October 31, 2016, the FAR was amended via a final rule to re-designate the terminology for unique identification of entities receiving federal awards.
+The change to the FAR eliminated references to the proprietary DUNS Number, and provided appropriate references to the website where information on the unique entity identifier used for federal awards would be located.
 The final rule also established the definition of “unique entity identifier.”

 - November 2016 - OMB (OFFM and OFPP) created an interagency working group to zero-base business needs for entity validation and verification requirements.